Teaching, Learning, And Technology

 But there are encouraging signs, particularly in the creative use of technology.
-The special section beginning on page 29 reports on some of them.
+The special section reports on some of them.
 Our purpose in producing it was not to dazzle you with the glitz and glamour of the newest technology (though it is indeed dazzling).
 Nor were we interested in providing a podium for experts and pundits to debate the pros and cons of technology.
-On the contrary, our objective was to let you see and hear "ordinary'' teachers in "ordinary'' schools who are using technology to extend their reach and increase their effectiveness.
-And when all of the elements are brought together, as they have been in the Eagan, Minn., schools (see page 44), the result is extraordinary.
+On the contrary, our objective was to let you see and hear “ordinary” teachers in “ordinary” schools who are using technology to extend their reach and increase their effectiveness.
+And when all of the elements are brought together, as they have been in the Eagan, Minn., schools, the result is extraordinary.

 With their words and deeds, these teachers make another very important point: Technology is not an end in itself.
 It is a powerful tool in the hands of well-prepared, inventive teachers.

 As one of these teachers says in this issue: “The `stuff'—the hardware and software—is not what makes the difference.
 What makes a difference is what you do with the stuff.”